oscarsernarosero/NFT_NMWD/NoMoreWarOnDrugsNFT/uri-creator-helper.md

 This document is meant to help with the json URI creation since it can be reviewed before uploading.
 The repetitive process of modifying the script can easily lead to mistakes, which can be avoided by getting all the info ready before hand.

+## Check Protocol

+Before testnet test:

+Check in each one:

+1. Check is animated.
+2. Check Title and Desription spelling.
+3. Check Languages.
+4. Check Topics.

+Now, check by artist:

+1. Check that all the links of the artist are the same.
+2. Check that the link is correct.
+3. Check that all the royalty addresses are the same for the artist.
+4. Check royalty address against local databse.
+5. Check the name of the artist is the same everywhere.

+Run a testnet check.

+1. Check images, titles and descriptions for final OK.
+2. Check artists links.
+3. Check royalty address in a block explorer.
+Read contract's artist address, and check with the artist message where he/she gave that address.

+That's it.

+Don't erase anything until the piece has been minted.

 ## LUTO

 1